 With tourist numbers being well below anticipated levels in 2019 with occupancy rates in Pattaya believed to be down by around 20%, Thailand is doing all it can to encourage the tourists to come flooding back.
 A leading government figure revealed to Thai Visa that the country would be introducing a “Double Entry Tourist Visa”.
-It will mean that visitors can visit neighbouring countries such as Laos, Malaysia and Cambodia and then continue their holiday in Thailand.
+It will mean that visitors can visit neighboring countries such as Laos, Malaysia, and Cambodia and then continue their holiday in Thailand.

 What Do We Know?

 Information is currently sketchy, but we do know that:

 - A Double Entry Tourist Visa will be introduced shortly

 - Two land borders at Nong Khai (border with Laos) and Sadao (border with Malaysia) will be open 24-hours for a three-month trial period